 Bill Gonyo

-Saipan 75k Saipan (LHA-2) moored pierside at Pascagoula, MS., 25 January 2005.
+Saipan 75k USS Saipan (LHA-2) moored pierside at Pascagoula, MS., 25 January 2005.
 Eight 400 gallon water tanks are lined up in preparation to be loaded aboard the ship.
 Saipan is/was on a scheduled two-month deployment to the U.S. Southern Command (NAVSO) area of responsibility in support of New Horizons, the humanitarian assistance efforts in Haiti.

 US Navy photo # 050125-N-0050M-003 by PH1 Kimberly E. McDonald, from the US Navy NewsStand web site.